You may have heard that your diet can affect your susceptibility to urinary tract infections (UTIs).

 Red meat and other animal proteins have high potential renal acid loads (PRALs), meaning that they make urine more acidic.
 Conversely, fruits and vegetables have low PRALs, making urine less acidic (

-These factors could explain why plant-based diets may help protect against UTIs.
+These factors could explain why vegetarian diets may help protect against UTIs.
 Still, more research on this potential protective effect is needed.

 Studies have also found a connection between the consumption of certain beverages and UTIs.

 Older research has shown that soda intake may be associated with recurrent UTIs.
-An older study from 1985 in 225 women demonstrated that drinking cola soft drinks was strongly associated with UTIs (
+An older study from 1985 involving 225 women demonstrated that drinking cola soft drinks was strongly associated with UTIs (

 Some studies have likewise shown that certain beverages can act as irritants to the bladder and are connected to lower urinary tract symptoms.

 A study in 30 women found that reducing potentially irritating foods and beverages, including coffee, tea, alcohol, and carbonated and artificially sweetened beverages, reduced lower urinary tract symptoms, including how urgently and frequently they needed to urinate (

 However, the researchers could not determine whether the reduction in symptoms was caused by the reduction of one or all of the potentially irritating beverages (